Modelling tree survival for investigating climate change effects: Results and interpretation

 \end{singlespace}

+The results in Table~\ref{tab:modsel} can be used to investigate whether defoliation is a proxy for the environmental variables.
+As the sample sizes, here effectively the number of events, are relatively small for some of the species given the model parameters we use the AIC for this comparison.
 Comparing model~\ref{mod:full} with model~\ref{mod:defol} in Table~\ref{tab:modsel} shows that that under scenario 1 for the species spruce and beech the AIC for model~\ref{mod:full} is lower than for model~\ref{mod:defol}.
 This implies that for spruce and beech the environmental variables (on soil, climate and water budget) explain more than defoliation of the previous year.
 Comparing model~\ref{mod:full} with model~\ref{mod:fulldefol} shows that the environmental variables explain more than defoliation of the previous year, but don't entirely replace defoliation.
 For the species pine, fir and oak it was the other way round, defoliation of the previous year explained more than the environmental predictors, implying that it is unlikely that defoliation is a proxy for environmental predictors.
 For scenario 2 which does not count death due to storm as a relevant event (Table~2 in Supplementary Material) model~\ref{mod:defol} is always better than model~\ref{mod:full} for all species.
-But for all species and under both scenarios models with the defoliation effect added to selected environmental predictors (model~\ref{mod:fulldefol}) always have a lower AIC except for oak.
+But for all species and under both scenarios models with the defoliation effect added to selected environmental predictors (model~\ref{mod:fulldefol}) always have the lowest AIC. \begin{singlespace}